An intro to our thriving city -

-The natural beauty of Austin is integrated with the urban core, with multiple green spaces including the Shoal Creek and Waller Creek greenbelts and the string of parks interconnected by the Ann & Roy Butler Hike-and-Bike that stretch along the shores of Lady Bird Lake.
+The natural beauty of Austin is integrated with the urban core, with multiple green spaces including the Shoal Creek and Waller Creek greenbelts making up Waterloo Greenway and the string of parks interconnected by the Ann & Roy Butler Hike-and-Bike that stretch along the shores of Lady Bird Lake

 When Will Wynn served as mayor, he set a goal to bring 25,000 residents to downtown Austin.
 In 2005 there were only 5,000 people living here.
-Today, there are over 14,000 downtown dwellers, and this number should continue to rise with the new wave of condominiums and apartments expected to deliver by year-end.
+Today, there are over 14,000 downtown dwellers with the number continuing to rise as this last wave of high rise condominiums delivers.

 In addition to downtown Austin’s growing residential density, over 8 million square feet of office space is planned or under construction, which has the potential to add over 50,000 new jobs in the heart of the city — on top of the more than 90,000 people who currently work downtown.

 Due to the vast amount of green space and close proximity to some of Austin’s favorite hotspots like Whole Foods, Trader Joe’s, Lady Bird Lake, and The New Central Library — the Seaholm District is one of the fastest-growing residential areas in downtown Austin.